Aelian-Software/Aelian.FFT/README.md

 Certain optimizations in Aelian.FFT consist of precomputing values in tables.
 These tables take up some memory and take a short time to initialize.
 They have a fixed maximum size that limits the maximum input size for the FFT.

-The current limit for `Constants.MaxTableDepth` is 18, which limits the maximum FFT input to 65,536 samples (or 32,768 complex values).
+The current limit, set using `Constants.MaxTableDepth`, is 18, which limits the maximum FFT input to 65,536 samples (or 32,768 complex values).
 Increasing the value of `Constants.MaxTableDepth` also increases the memory usage exponentially, so while it is certainly possible to process larger FFT's by increasing this value, it is currently set to what I considered to be a reasonable limit.

 In the future I might make this value configurable.